 Eight Ways You Could Be Breaking The Law In Your Own Garden

-For example, a person may cut back tree branches that overhang into their garden, as long as they do not go past the boundary line and there is no Tree Preservation Order in place.
+For instance, a person is allowed to prune tree branches that overhang onto their garden, provided that the branches do not extend beyond the property line and that there is not a Tree Preservation Order in effect.

 1. Trimming Branches